Popular articles

 2) The ancient library of Alexandria was part of an institution of higher learning known as the Alexandrian Museum.
 The library was intended as a resource for the scholars who did research at the Museum.
 The library is believed to have housed between 200,000 and 700,000 books, divided between two library branches.

-READ: How is FPGA used in trading?
+READ: How are pendulums used in everyday life?

 What really happened to the Library of Alexandria?